aros-development-team/AROS/scripts/azure/README.md

-# scripts/azure-new — staged AROS nightly pipeline
+# scripts/azure — staged AROS nightly pipeline

-This directory is a **staged** re-implementation of the nightly Azure pipeline in `scripts/azure/`.
-It exists **alongside** the original, which is left completely untouched, so nothing breaks: you opt in by pointing an Azure pipeline at `scripts/azure-new/azure-pipelines.yml` instead of `scripts/azure/azure-pipelines.yml`.
+`azure-pipelines.yml` in this directory is a **staged** re-implementation of the original single-job nightly Azure pipeline, which it replaces.
+The auxiliary pipelines (`update-nightlies.yml`, `gen-unittests.yml`, …) live alongside it and share the step templates under `templates/`.

 The motivation, root-cause analysis and full design rationale are in the companion document **`aros-nightly-staged-build.md`** (kept with the build